peterhinch/micropython-async/v3/docs/THREADING.md

 ### Context

 In MicroPython terms a `context` may be viewed as a stream of bytecodes.
-A `uasyncio` program comprises a single context: execution is passed between tasks and the scheduler as a single stream of code.
+An `asyncio` program comprises a single context: execution is passed between tasks and the scheduler as a single stream of code.
 By contrast code in an ISR can preempt the main stream to run its own stream.
 This is also true of threads which can preempt each other at arbitrary times, and code on another core